RobertBerger/vagrant-phusion-baseimage/README.md

 *) I guess (since it's Windoze) you rebooted already here if not it's now a good time to reboot, so the environment for the Virtualbox is set up properly.

+*) Make sure to put the folder where Virtualbox was installed on the System Path!

+In Unix/Linux it would be something like:

+         export PATH=$PATH:"/cygdrive/e/Program Files/Oracle/VirtualBox/"

 *) install Cygwin: http://www.cygwin.com/install.html and make sure you choose git:

        Git packages from the “Devel” category: